esoco/sdack-doc/modificationsyncservice.md

 The service is part of the esoco-lib library of SDACK.
 It is implemented in Java as a server application that listens for HTTP requests on a certain port \(default 7962 = SYNC\).
 This makes it simple to run it as a Microservice, e.g. in a Docker container.
 To connect to a sync service from an application esoco-lib also contains the `ModificationSyncEndpoint` that provides a simple `Endpoint` interface to sync services.
 For the administration of running sync services the command line tool `ModificationSyncServiceTool` can be used.

-The sync service exposes several URLs relative to the service address to provide access it's functionality.
-The main URL
+The sync service can be accessed through several URLs relative to the service address.
+The main URL is `/api/sync/` under which the main

 ### ModificationSyncEndpoint